Hi Friends!

 Different Sized Magnets

-This is the most expensive of the options but patches, badge/button pins and keychains offer unique alternatives to typical magnets.
+This is the most expensive of the options, but patches, badge/button pins, and keychains offer unique alternatives to typical magnets.

 The Steps

-Our magnets had a stick on option but to be safe we added gorilla glue after peeling the paper off.
+Our magnets had a stick-on option, but to be safe, we added Gorilla Glue after peeling the paper off.

 Remove paper backing from magnet and add a little bit of glue to the magnet and penny.